marinanicolai/ml-projects-by-type/README.md

 # 💡 ML Projects by Type

-This repository organizes Machine Learning projects based on the three main learning paradigms:
+This repository organizes Machine Learning projects based on the main learning paradigms and additional applied methods.

 ---

 ## 1. ✅ **Supervised Learning**

 Supervised learning uses labeled data to train models.
 It includes two main subtypes: